KM4HQZ/road-trip-planner/resources/README.md

 ## Placeholder

 Currently, the GUI uses the default PyQt6 window icon.
-Custom icons can be added here for future packaging with tools like PyInstaller or Briefcase.
+Custom icons can be added here for future packaging with PyInstaller.

 Icon should represent:
 - 🚗 Car/road trip theme